Barbados beaches have something to offer everyone, and with so many to choose from you can pick a different beach to

-Barbados is surrounded by over 70 miles of palm-fringed, white sandy beaches owing to the coral geology of the island.
-The sea offers just about every shade of blue; a delight to behold, even when simply driving around the island.
+Barbados is an island surrounded by over 70 miles of palm-fringed, white sandy beaches owing to the coral geology.
+The sea offers just about every shade of blue; a delight to behold, even when Sea driving around the island.

 Barbados law stipulates that all beaches in Barbados are public even though some may appear to be private due to their location.

-The island is known for its contrasting landscape and the same applies for Barbados beaches due to our geographical location between the Caribbean sea on the west and the Atlantic on the east.
+The island is known for its different landscape, and the same applies for Barbados beaches due to our geographical location between the Caribbean Sea on the west and the Atlantic on the east.

 The north of the island has dramatic cliffs with the Atlantic crashing beneath and can be excellent for experienced surfers.

-Barbados North Coast Beaches are not so accessible due the cliffs that surround this shore, therefore most beaches are accessed by climbing down and none of these come with any facilities so you will have to take what you need for the day.
+Barbados North Coast Beaches are not so accessible due to the cliffs that surround this shore.
+Therefore most beaches are accessed by climbing down, and none of these come with any facilities, so you will have to take what you need for the day.

-Barbados East Coast Beaches are the most beautiful with stunning landscapes, tidal pools and crashing waves.
-These beaches lead out to the crashing Atlantic Ocean and are therefore not so popular, however some still have facilities in particular Bath has a nice picnic area and a children’s playground.
+Barbados East Coast Beaches are the most beautiful with stunning landscapes, pools and crashing waves.
+These beaches lead out to the crashing Atlantic Ocean and are therefore not so popular.
+However, some still have facilities in particular Bath has a beautiful picnic area and a children’s playground.

-Barbados South Coast Beaches are comprised of a series of calm bays, which are generally safe for swimming, while the west coast beaches are known for its tranquil waters.
+Barbados South Coast Beaches are a series of calm bays, which are safe for swimming, while the west coast beaches are known for its tranquil waters.